mihailthebuilder/fight-alerts-backend/README.md

 [Guide]((https://levelup.gitconnected.com/setup-your-go-lambda-and-deploy-with-terraform-9105bda2bd18)) on how to use Go with AWS Lambda & Terraform.

 You don't need `go build` to ignore test files; it [already does so](https://stackoverflow.com/a/65844817/7874516).

+I got Jenkins running locally using a [Docker server](https://www.jenkins.io/doc/book/installing/docker/).
+Tried setting up on Windows 10, but the security certs were [blocking the download of plugins](https://stackoverflow.com/questions/24563694/jenkins-unable-to-find-valid-certification-path-to-requested-target-error-whil#:~:text=That%20error%20is%20a%20common,is%20a%20Self-Signed%20Certificate).